J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 layout: post
 title: "Reimplementing Real-time Style Transfer with AdaIN"
 date: 2021-07-05
+edited: 2021-07-10
 categories: adain
 thumb: /pics/thumb26.png
 ---

 A few decades ago (at least that's what it seems like) I explained AdaIn, a neural style-transfer method that I'm reimplementing for the OAK-1.
 In this post I'll actual reimplement AdaIn.
 After a quick recap I'll discuss loading the dataset.
 Then I'll go into writing the models and some intermediate tests.
 By the end, I'll show some stylized images.

 Note that this post is a bit more technical than the last; feel free to skip towards the end if you'd like.
+Also, note that my goal is to go over what parts of the code are relevant to AdaIn, not to teach PyTorch from scratch.

 ## Recap